For over 60 years, DOMS Incorporated has built a reputation as one of the premier manufacturers of hydraulic suction strainers.

-Within hydraulic systems, suction strainers are generally incorporated within the suction lines to the pump.
+Within hydraulic systems, strainers are generally incorporated within the suction lines to the pump.
 Compared to other contaminant filtration methods, they are much less flow restrictive, reducing the risk of the suction pressure increasing and causing cavitation within the pump.
 However, it is essential to regularly remove contaminant buildup from the strainer to avoid clogging up the straining surface area, which can lead to the above problems.

 Strainers vs. Filters

 Although the terms “strainer” and “filter” are sometimes used interchangeably—largely due to the similarities in their function—they are distinct components with distinct use cases.

 Both strainers and filters are employed to remove contaminants from process fluids in hydraulic systems.
 However, they differ in regard to the size of the particles they allow to pass through them.
 Strainers are generally used for contaminants that are 50 microns or greater, while suction filters are utilized with wire mesh, perforated material, and wire screen, for contaminants that are smaller than 50 microns (typically 40 microns or smaller).

 Why Choose DOMS Incorporated?

 At DOMS Incorporated, we provide hydraulic filters and strainers for any application or industry.
 In addition to our standard product lines, we also manufacture custom strainer solutions for any unique specification.
 Whether it’s a metric or SAE connection, full flow or bypass valve requisite, or a standard or non-standard mesh, we will handle your customized requirements.
 We can also incorporate any type of client-specified hardware into the strainer design.